 They are all stocks and they all tend to move together.

 Stocks rise and fall together; dividends rise and fall based on stocks.
 Your entire investment portfolio is actually all in the same basket.

 Financially Independent People Diversify Income Streams

-Are you ready to start down the path toward Financial Independence?
+Now that you have the keys to start investing and understand the Investor mindset, are you ready to start down the path toward Financial Independence?

-Just like Bruno and the villagers laughed at Pablo with his crazy ideas, I hear all the time that it's "impossible" to create passive income.
+Just like Bruno and the villagers laughed at Pablo with his crazy ideas, I hear all the time that it's "impossible" to create passive income and retire young.

 He went into a long explanation of the job he wants to get, the direction of his career, and how he hopes to get promoted into higher positions.

 He is a smart guy and driven, I believe 100% he will achieve any goal he has.